History of Watertown, Minnesota

 Upcoming Historical Displays

 WAHS is presenting a series of historical interest displays in the Carver County Newspaper office window on Lewis Avenue.
-Called "Window Into Watertown's History," the displays are done by WAHS member Jane Gehrking.
+The displays are called “Window Into Watertown's History.”

 In the future, there will be an exhibit in the Watertown Bremer Bank on Territorial Street on the history of the Watertown banks.
 Many of the bank’s artifacts will be shown.